DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

             <driver name="vhost"/>
             <interface/>

-    *   Enable libvirt to access the Intel® DPDK Vhost sample code's character device file by adding it to controllers cgroup for libvirtd using the following steps:
+    *   Enable libvirt to access the DPDK Vhost sample code's character device file by adding it to controllers cgroup for libvirtd using the following steps:

         .. code-block:: xml